Categories

 8 Hamilton-Inspired Things to Do in Washington, DC

-Raise a glass to freedom and celebrate the legacy of Alexander Hamilton with these Hamilton-Inspired things to do in Washington DC.
+Raise a glass to freedom and celebrate Alexander Hamilton’s legacy with these Hamilton-inspired things to do in Washington, DC

 Although he never strolled the streets of DC (he was killed 2 years after it became the capital), the rest of the cast— er important historical figures such as Eliza Hamilton, Rochambeau, Marquis de Lafayette, Thomas Jefferson, and George Washington all end up in the Washington, DC.